-Eikrem: Golf course with a panoramic view of the fjord and mountains situated at Henden Farm, five kilometres east of Molde centre.
-Full nine-hole course, par 72/5470 metres.
+Eikrem: Golf course with a panoramic view of the fjord and mountains situated at Henden Farm, five kilometers east of Molde centre.
+Full nine-hole course, par 72/5470 meters.
 Driving range, putting green, 3 par-three practice holes, PGA-pro, pro shop, club and buggy hire.

 Åndalsnes: This hilly nine-hole course lies in beautiful surroundings at Setnesmoen near Åndalsnes.
 Not many are aware that this was where golf started in Norway.
 The English salmon lords held golf tournaments in Åndalsnes as early as 1905 - on the site of the current golf course.

 Vestnes is one of the best places in Norway for Icelandic horses, and several local operators, among them Stall Kjersem and Stall Kjellbotn, offer riding trips lasting from one hour to several days.

 Go sea rafting in a rubber boat, wearing a survival suit, among the innumerable small islands and skerries.
 High speed and thrills combined with an experience of coastal scenery at close quarters.
 The trip provides opportunities for forays ashore, barbecued sausages /toasted bread, swimming and seashore discovery expeditions.

 Mountaineering, hiking and peak climbing